robthompson16/support-for-early-career-teachers/content/education-development-trust/year-2-embedding-a-positive-climate-for-learning.md

 ### Mentors

-Use the materials below to help you plan a discussion with the ECT about what they've learnt during this module.
+Use the materials below to help you plan a discussion with the ECT about what they’ve learnt during this module.

 [View mentor materials](/education-development-trust/year-2-embedding-a-positive-climate-for-learning/autumn-week-6-mentor-materials)

 ## End of module reflections

-Use this time to take some high-level notes on what you've learnt in this module.
-Also note down any related areas you'd like to strengthen in future.
+Use this time to take some high-level notes on what you’ve learnt in this module.
+Also note down any related areas you’d like to strengthen in future.

 Duration: 5 minutes.